joustava/CarND-Traffic-Sign-Classifier-Project/README.md

 The first iterations started to fluctuate around certain accuracies from epoch ~15 onwards which can be an indication of overfitting and thus I added a dropout layer as remedy.
 This then resulted in

-> Accuracies based on the model saved in ./models/traffic-sign-model2.ckpt
+> Accuracies based on the model saved in ./models/traffic-sign-model2.ckpt and was ran within [Traffic_Sign_Classifier_model_2.ipynb](https://github.com/joustava/CarND-Traffic-Sign-Classifier-Project/blob/main/Traffic_Sign_Classifier_model_2.ipynb)

 * training set accuracy 0.999
 * validation set accuracy 0.952